Perspective | Federal agencies have diversity problems. Trump’s recent directive doesn’t help.

 In at least one case, a drop in the percentage of Black employees was fueled by managerial indifference that diversity training is designed to combat.

-A Government Accounting Office report repeatedly cites “a lack of senior USAID leadership attention to diversity.”
-GAO said the odds of promotion in USAID’s civil service are “31 to 41 percent lower for racial or ethnic minorities than for whites in early and mid career.”
+A Government Accountability Office report repeatedly cites “a lack of senior USAID leadership attention to diversity.”
+The GAO said the odds of promotion in USAID’s civil service are “31 to 41 percent lower for racial or ethnic minorities than for whites in early and mid career.”

-An agency statement said it is “demonstrating our commitment to workforce diversity” by doubling its Office of Civil Rights and Diversity staffing, conducting targeted outreach for “historically underrepresented” groups, establishing an Affirmative Employment Program, and restarting the agency’s Executive Diversity Council.
+An agency statement said it is “demonstrating our commitment to workforce diversity” by doubling its Office of Civil Rights and Diversity staffing, conducting targeted outreach for “historically underrepresented” groups, establishing an Affirmative Employment Program and restarting the agency’s Executive Diversity Council.

-State’s percentage of African American employees also fell during the 2002-2018 period, including an eight-percentage point drop in Black civil service staffers, GAO found.
-Even with a 1-point increase at the Foreign Service, the percentage of Black diplomats is about half of the percentage of African Americans in the nation’s population.
+The State Department’s percentage of African American employees also fell during the 2002-2018 period, including an eight-percentage point drop in Black civil service staffers, the GAO found.
+Even with a one-point increase at the Foreign Service, the percentage of Black diplomats is about half of the percentage of African Americans in the nation’s population.

-State said it “has taken—and continues to take—many concrete steps to increase the diversity of our workforce and foster a more inclusive organization,” including a new diversity and inclusion strategic plan addressing potential workplace barriers.
+The State Department said it “has taken — and continues to take — many concrete steps to increase the diversity of our workforce and foster a more inclusive organization,” including a new diversity and inclusion strategic plan addressing potential workplace barriers.

-The VA has suffered racism allegations before, the latest flowing from agency data indicating that White employees are promoted at a much higher rate than African Americans.
+VA has suffered racism allegations before, the latest flowing from agency data indicating that White employees are promoted at a much higher rate than African Americans.

 Figures obtained by the American Federation of Government Employees through a Freedom of Information Act request indicate White staffers were promoted to management at almost twice the rate of their Black colleagues in fiscal 2019 and through mid-July of fiscal 2020.